22 Nicest Beer Gardens in Edinburgh Updated For 2025

 4. Eve

-Joined to the outside space is the indoor bar and restaurant where you can dine of breakfast, brunch, lunch, and dinner.
+Joined to the outside space is the indoor bar and restaurant where you can dine during breakfast, brunch, lunch, and dinner.

 Eve at Virgin Hotel outdoor bar area with cocktails on table